Skip to content

 It is also excellent for beginners: the interface is so simple that it reduces the barrier to entry to almost nothing.

-Open a Trade Republic account
+Trade Republic

 Interactive Brokers (IBKR) is an American broker founded in 1978 that has become the benchmark for serious investors worldwide.
 It has the widest product range, the lowest fees in certain segments, and the most advanced tools.
 But all of that comes with a considerable learning curve.